PennLINC/keller-networks/README.md

 The goal of this analysis is to train two ridge regression models: the first is trained only on areal deprivation index (ADI) and the second is trained on both areal deprivation index and PFN topography together.
 1. Use get_SES_features.R to get data files with the ADI measure per participant
 2. Use submit_all_SES.py to run the models trained only on ADI (this will call keller_proc_predict_SES.py which will call preprocess_SES.py and predict_matchedsamples_SES.py)
-3. Use submit_all_SES_PFNs.py to run the models trained on both ADI and PFN topography (this will call keller_proc_predict_SES_PFNs.py which will call preprocess_SES_PFNs.py
+3. Use submit_all_SES_PFNs.py to run the models trained on both ADI and PFN topography (this will call keller_proc_predict_SES_PFNs.py which will call preprocess_SES_PFNs.py and predict_matchedsamples_SES_PFNs.py).
+4. Visualize results with compare_predicted_actual_matchedsamples_SES.m

 ### Resting State Only:
-Performs ridge regression analyses and univariate association analyses using only the data from resting-state scans
+The goal of this analysis is to perform ridge regression analyses and univariate association analyses using only the data from resting-state scans rather than the concatenated time series containing both resting-state and task scans.
+1. The Associations_PFN_Cognition_Rest.Rmd file will perform the univariate association analyses in the same manner as Section 1.2 above.
+2. Use the file get_data_for_ridge_restOnlyPFNs.R to get the data file as input to the ridge regression.
+The same code as used for the original matched samples ridge regression (section 2.2 above) can be used to run the ridge regression with this new input data.
+3. Use compare_predicted_actual_rest.m to visualize the results.

 ### Size By Pred Acc:
-Compares the size of each PFN to prediction accuracy
+A single Rmd file (PFN_Size_By_PredAcc.Rmd) is used to compare the size of each PFN to prediction accuracy.
+We get the total size of each PFN from the hard parcellation and then plot prediction accuracy by PFN size.
+This code is also used to compare PFN size to S-A axis rank.

 ### Split Half Reliability:
 Computes the split-half reliability of PFN topography in a subset of participants

 ### Psychotropic Medication Use:
 Sensitivity analyses controlling for psychotropic medication use can be found in "/Step1_TotalCorticalRepresentation/Associations_PFN_Cognition.Rmd"